Pahrump Peak

 April 16, 2009

-Pahrump Peak is a seldom climbed mountain west of Las Vegas just across the Nevada-California border.
-Summitpost provided a little information but I also found a route map on the internet.
-It's a simple route: after crossing the flats to the base of the mountain one hikes up a drainage and then ascends a ridge leading to the summit.
-It's rated as class 2 meaning it's an easy scramble.
+Pahrump Peak is a seldom-climbed mountain west of Las Vegas just across the Nevada-California border.
+Summitpost provided a little information, but I also found a route map on the internet.
+It's a simple route: after crossing the flats to the base of the mountain hike up a wash and then ascend a ridge leading to the summit.
+It's rated as a class 2 climb.

-We followed a road that leads to the drainage, marveling at the flowering beavertail and barrel cactus along the way.
-After entering the drainage we followed intermittent trails and cairns.
-We made the mistake of leaving the drainage prematurely and found ourselves climbing steep slopes to reach the ridge.
-However, this brought us out of the drainage and into the views quicker.
+We followed a road that leads to the wash, marvelling at the flowering beavertail and barrel cactus along the way.
+After entering the wash we followed intermittent trails and cairns.
+We made the mistake of leaving the wash prematurely and found ourselves climbing steep slopes to reach the ridge.
+However, this brought us out of the wash and into the views quicker.
 And the views were grand.
 We could see expansive flats of the valley floor as well as snow-covered Mount Charleston.
 A ridgewalk to the summit finished the climb.

 Parked at the trailhead: Pahrump Peak on the right

-The road leads to a drainage.
-The summit is centre right.
+The road leads to a wash.
+The summit is above me.

 Plenty of barrel cactus here